suyogyataneja/dotnetProject9/README.md

 - added a claude.md file(Claude code has info related to architecture, coding style etc)
 - - added a claude.md file(Claude code has info related to architecture, coding style etc)
+  -
+- - added a claude.md file(Claude code has info related to architecture, coding style etc)